B-rrrrrr/obsidian_notes/2 Source Material/Ulysses.md

  Page 610:
  "Though they didn't see eye to eye in everything, a certain analogy there somehow was, as if both their minds were travelling, so to speak, in the one train of thought."

+# Ithaca
+"Action, so precisely delineated, broken down into such minute constituent movements, applied to such exactly named physical phenomena, virtually ceases to be action."

 Page 621:
 "He reflected that the progressive extension of the field of individual development and experience was regressively accompanied by a restriction of the converse domain of interindividual relations.
 As in what ways?